rajeshvkothari/oom/GIN_README_2508.md

     Update VID with following REST requests using POSTMAN

-    Note : Use following headers in a request
+    Note: Use following headers in the POSTMAN request

     ```sh
 	Content-Type:application/json